Hey cyclist!

 The 3-layer system: how does a cyclist dress in winter?

-1. Base layer (Underwear): against the skin
+1. The base layer (Underwear): in contact with the skin

-Absolutely avoid cotton, which retains moisture and promotes heat loss.
+Avoid cotton at all costs, as it retains moisture and promotes heat loss.

-2. Intermediate layer (Insulation): for warmth
+2. The mid-layer (Insulation): for warmth

 Technical membranes like Gore-Tex or similar offer the ideal combination of waterproofing and breathability.